chocomint-727/project-microship/README.md

 The command line app has two functionalities at the moment:
 - Filtering by genres
     -  This function returns a list of the MAL IDs which match every genre inputted
-- Accessing the rating of a show by its title
+- Accessing the rating of an anime by its title
     - This function gives a rating out of 10 as seen on MAL